UVA Neurology Fellowship Programs

 Residents with particular clinical or research interests are encouraged to pursue specialized training for one or two years following completion of their residencies.
 Positions and facilities are available in the various clinical and basic science laboratories within the department and Health Sciences Center.
 Senior resident neurologists are aided in making arrangements for further training either at this or another institution and are urged to complete their plans early in the third year.

-Prospective applicants should contact the fellowship director directly.
+Prospective applicants should contact the program director or program coordinator directly.

 The first-year fellow has primary clinical responsibilities in the neurology/neurosurgery critical care unit; one to three months of experience in other critical care areas can be arranged.
 Basic and clinical research opportunities are available in status epilepticus, stroke, septic encephalopathy, intracranial pressure control, and neuromuscular respiratory failure.
 In the second year, the fellow may pursue either basic or clinical research, or may elect EEG or EMG training for certification by the American Board of Clinical Neurophysiology or the American Board of Electrodiagnostic Medicine.